 The reality is we are burning ourselves out.
 We find no time to be present in our life, enjoy the sounds of our children or feel the contentment of a job well done without thinking of what needs to be done next.
 And trying to do it all takes a toll on our business.

 To take yourself out of the rat race, give yourself permission to organize your activities, both personal and professional, so that they don’t put your work on hold.
 You can slow down, prioritize and focus on the few tasks that will make a difference in your business without sacrificing the other beautiful parts of your life.

 Business Pothole #3:

 Micromanaging.
-This is when women delegate, then watch over the person’s shoulder.
+This is when we delegate then watch over the person’s shoulder.
 Why?
-Because women know the value of everything being done right, and they really don’t trust (until they know for sure) that anyone else will do it correctly.
+Because we know the value of everything being done right and we really don’t trust (until they know for sure) that anyone else will do it correctly.

 Another reason for micromanaging is the belief that it all has to be done your way.
-There is the fear of someone else’s way not working, or worse yet, causing irreparable damage.
+There’s the fear of someone else’s way not working or worse yet causing irreparable damage.
 What’s the fear here?
-Women are usually the ones cleaning up the damage, and who has time for that?
+Wen are usually the ones cleaning up the damage and who has time for that?

 The best way to overcome ‘micro-madness’ is to carefully scrutinize who you work with.
 See Business Pothole #1.